bIgBV/blog-deux/content/deterministic-testing-next-steps/index.md

 # The state machine

-The main focus of this controller is to be highly available with a focus on correctness, as this service will be the sole arbitrar for keeping the data store instances in a consistent state.
+The main focus of this controller is to be highly available with a focus on correctness, as this service will be the sole arbitrer for keeping the data store instances in a consistent state.
 The best way to ensure that the controller does not end up in a inconsistent state is to ensure that those states are not reachable (representable), which can be done by using state